The GlassFrog-OmniFocus Sync Tool keeps your projects and actions in sync between GlassFrog and OmniFocus. Read on if you'd like to install the app!

-What you need to know before installing the GlassFrog-OmniFocus Sync:
+What you need to know before installing the GlassFrog-OmniFocus Sync Tool:

 1) By downloading and installing the app, you agree to our Terms of Service.

-2) The Sync Tool requires the Pro version of OmniFocus, and has been thoroughly tested with OmniFocus Pro version 2.12.
-OmniFocus 3 is supported but has not yet been well-tested.
+2) The Sync Tool requires the Pro version of OmniFocus, and has been thoroughly tested with OmniFocus Pro 2.12 and OmniFocus Pro 3.
 If you are using an older version of OmniFocus, then please do not install the Sync Tool, or unexpected results may occur.